America at war! (1941– ) (Part 1)

 Col. Swift estimated it would cost $10 million to get the program underway.

-Although he set the initial force at only 12,000, Rep. Edith Nourse Rogers (R-MA), author of the bill, said the force would probably reach a total of 20,000 to 25,000 women in non-combatant posts.
+Although he set the initial force at only 12,000, Rep. Edith Nourse Rogers, R-Massachusetts, author of the bill, said the force would probably reach a total of 20,000 to 25,000 women in non-combatant posts.

 Marshall urges law

-Earlier, Gen. George C. Marshall, Chief of Staff, informed the committee by letter that the bill presented:
+Earlier, Gen. George C. Marshall, chief of staff, informed the committee by letter that the bill presented “a sound method of meeting military requirements.”

 Gen. Marshall wrote that there were many military jobs which women could perform better than soldiers.